hutchcrowley/React-Testing-Contact-Form/README.md

 As a developer, you will be writing tests for every component.
 As we've learned, tests are a very important part of programming.
 The tests you will write will help you feel confident in the code you push to production!

-## Pro Create a forked copy of this project.
+## Pro Create a forked copy of this project

 - [x] Add your team lead as collaborator on Github.
 - [x] Clone your OWN version of the repository in your terminal
 - [x] CD into the project base directory